xabi/code_agent_ex/README.md

 ### Running Tests

-The project includes 13 comprehensive tests:
+The project includes 9 basic tests:

 ```elixir
 # In IEx